-- Quality: dimensional accuracy, surface finish, material properties, color and cleanliness; - Speed: turnaround time for quotations and parts; - Reliability: greater than 97% on-time delivery; - · Service: overall customer experience, from web interface to post-sales support; - Capability: range of part sizes and dimensional complexities supported, variety of manufacturing processes offered, materials supported and postprocessing provided; - Scale: ability to support thousands of part designs in parallel; - · Capacity: ability to manage peaks in demand with very short lead times and no minimum order quantities; and - Price: mold and part pricing.
+- Quality: dimensional accuracy, surface finish, material properties, color and cleanliness; - Speed: turnaround time for quotations and parts;

+- Reliability: greater than 97% on-time delivery; - Service: overall customer experience, from web interface to post-sales support; - Capability: range of part sizes and dimensional complexities supported, variety of manufacturing processes offered, materials supported and post-processing provided; - Scale: ability to support thousands of part designs in parallel; - · Capacity: ability to manage peaks in demand with very short lead times and no minimum order quantities; and - Price: mold and part pricing.

-We believe that we have competitive strengths that position us favorably and have enabled us to become a leader in our markets.
+We believe that our digital end-to-end manufacturing capability positions us favorably and has enabled us to become a leader in our markets.
 We also believe that substantially all of our current direct competitors are relatively small in terms of size of operations, revenue, number of customers and volume of parts sold, and generally lack our technological capabilities.
-However, our industry is evolving rapidly and other companies, including potentially larger and more established companies with developed technological capabilities, may begin to focus on custom parts manufacturing.
+However, our industry is evolving rapidly and other companies, including potentially larger and more established companies with developed technological capabilities, may begin to focus on low volume, high mix custom parts manufacturing.
 These companies could more directly compete with us, along with our existing competitors, and could also launch new products and product lines that we do not offer that may quickly gain market acceptance.
 Any of the foregoing could adversely affect our ability to attract customers.